nodeshift/web-application-reference/docs/development/styles.md

 * [Block, Element, Modifier(BEM)](https://getbem.com/) - component-based approach to web development.
 The idea behind it is to divide the user interface into independent blocks.
 This makes interface development easy and fast even with a complex UI, and it allows reuse of existing code without copying and pasting.

+* CSS-in-JS is another pattern which uses JavaScript to style components. [styled-components](https://github.com/styled-components/styled-components) and [Emotion](https://github.com/emotion-js/emotion) are some of the popular CSS-in-JS libraries in the React community.

 Most of the CSS frameworks employ some sort of CSS methodology and if you are using one it is important to follow whatever methodology that framework uses.

 ### Additional Resources